danielTiringer/Magnet2Torrent/README.md

 ```sh
 docker-compose run --rm composer require slim/slim:"4.*" guzzlehttp/psr7 http-interop/http-factory-guzzle
 ```
 Because containers are run as `root` in base Docker containers, the files created by  the composer script are owned by `root`.
-To allow local editing of the Laravel application files, change the owner of the files to the current user:
+To allow local editing of the Slim application files, change the owner of the files to the current user:
 ```sh
 sudo chown -R $USER:$USER .
 ```